 Students are encouraged to communicate directly with the institutional department for which they have a concern.
 All Academic concerns, including grade appeals, should follow the procedures listed in the current Academic Catalog.
 In the event that institutional department leadership is unable to provide complaint resolution, the Director of Online Programs will serve as the next level facilitator in online student complaint resolution; as necessary, this will include partnership with Vice-Presidents and the President.

-Only if a student feels his or her complaint has not been resolved through this procedure and has sufficient evidence supporting this claim, he or she can contact the State Council of Higher Education for Virginia (SCHEV).
+Only if a student feels his or her complaint has not been resolved satisfactorily through this procedure and has sufficient evidence supporting this claim, he or she may submit a Student Complaint Form to the State Council of Higher Education for Virginia (SCHEV).
+More details on the formal SCHEV student complaints procedure can be found on the SCHEV agency page at www.schev.edu.
 SCHEV provides oversight in Virginia for resolving institution complaints from students taking distance education under the aegis of SARA.

 For more information regarding the above posted policy, please contact the Associate Vice President for Online and Distance Education: Mr. Andrew A. Lawrence, 276.326.4477.